-- B. A Participant may Access or receive Minor Consent Information based on an Affirmative Consent executed by the minor's Personal Representative unless federal or state law or regulation requires the minor's authorization for such Disclosure, in which case a Participant may not Access or receive such information without the minor's Affirmative Consent. - C. A one-time Access may be granted to a Practitioner, or Authorized User under the supervision of a Practitioner, by a minor under the age of 18 who is receiving Minor Consented Services from that Practitioner and where the minor's Personal Representative has not previously provided consent or the minor's Personal Representative has denied Affirmative Consent, to allow Access by the Practitioner or Authorized User to the minor's clinical information.
+- A. On the minor individual's 18th birthday, when the minor becomes an adult, Participant access to the Protected Health Information will no longer be available until the individual executes his/her own Affirmative Consent. - B. A one-time Access may be granted to a Practitioner, or Authorized User under the supervision of a Practitioner, by a minor under the age of 18 who is receiving Minor Consented Services from that Practitioner and where the minor's Personal Representative has not previously provided consent or the minor's Personal Representative has denied Affirmative Consent, to allow Access by the Practitioner or Authorized User to the minor's clinical information.
 The minor's consent for such one-time Access will be on a NYS DOH approved minor consent form.
 This ability for one-time Access will be limited to those Practitioners or Authorized Users likely to deliver Minor Consented Services and who have received special training in the use of this one-time Access capability.
-HEALTHeLINK will perform an audit of all one-time Accesses. - D. Notwithstanding Section 3.5.B above, HEALTHeLINK and Participants may not Disclose Minor Consent Information to the minor's Personal Representative without the minor's written consent.
-HEALTHeLINK must provide or arrange for training for their Participants on compliance with this Section 3.5.D.
+HEALTHeLINK will perform an audit of all one-time Accesses.